sriramlab/RHE-mc/README.md

 ## Parameters

 ```
 genotype (-g) : The path of genotype file
 phenotype (-p): The path of phenotype file
 covariate (-c): The path of covariate file
 annotation (-annot): The path of annotation file.
 num_vec (-k) : The number of random vectors (10 is recommended).
 num_block (-jn): The number of jackknife blocks.
-(100 or 22 are recommended).
+(100 is recommended).
 The higher number of jackknife blocks the higher memory usage.
 out_put (-o): The path of output file.